-A broad location for growth for a mixed use urban extension, focusing on housing, is identified on the Key Diagram at Carlisle South.
-The urban extension is expected to be delivered from 2025 onwards.
+A broad location for growth for a major mixed use development, focusing on housing, is identified on the Key Diagram at Carlisle South.
+The release and phasing of Carlisle South will be informed by a Development Plan Document inclusive of an Infrastructure Delivery Strategy.